 I carried on sending myself postcards for a year or so after that.
 At the time, I realize now, I was a lone satellite, as so many of us are in our early twenties, pottering about in a wildly undulating state of both absolute joy and total confusion, surrounded by people, but desperately lonely.
 I needed to be looked at with love to remind myself that I was there, some stamp of affirmation that I was a real girl, in a real place.
 Who would have thought the answer could have been so literal.
 Each of those postmarks, with their curved sooty lines, willed me on like a wave.

 You can see a couple of the first postcards I ever sent to myself in the photos above.
 I look at them now and they make me laugh.
 I even feel a bit nostalgic for that littler version of me.
-I see her now, folded like a praying mantis in the windowsill of that apartment on 75th street, glancing at passersby with the warmth rising off the pavements, bare legged, a notebook at her feet, wondering what will happen next.
+I see her now, folded like a praying mantis in the windowsill of that apartment on 75th street, glancing at passersby with the warmth rising off the pavements, bare legged, a postcard at her feet, wondering what will happen next.